3: The Self

 Self-Esteem

 Self-esteem refers to the positive (high self-esteem) or negative (low self-esteem) feelings that we have about ourselves.
-We experience the positive feelings of high self-esteem when we believe that we are good and worthy and that others view us positively.
+We experience positive feelings of high self-esteem when we believe we are good and worthy, and that others view us positively.
 We experience the negative feelings of low self-esteem when we believe that we are inadequate and less worthy than others.

-Our self-esteem is determined by many factors, including how well we view our own performance and appearance, and how satisfied we are with our relationships with other people (Tafarodi & Swann, 1995).
+Our self-esteem is determined by many factors, including how we view our own performance and appearance, and how satisfied we are with our relationships with others (Tafarodi & Swann, 1995).
 Self-esteem is in part a trait that is stable over time, with some people having relatively high self-esteem and others having lower self-esteem.
 But self-esteem is also a state that varies day to day and even hour to hour.
-When we have succeeded at an important task, when we have done something that we think is useful or important, or when we feel that we are accepted and valued by others, our self-concept will contain many positive thoughts and we will therefore have high self-esteem.
-When we have failed, done something harmful, or feel that we have been ignored or criticized, the negative aspects of the self-concept are more accessible and we experience low self-esteem.
+When we succeed at an important task, do something we think is useful or important, or feel accepted and valued by others, our self-concept will contain many positive thoughts, and we will therefore have high self-esteem.
+When we have failed, done something harmful, or feel ignored or criticized, the negative aspects of the self-concept become more accessible, and we experience low self-esteem.

 Self-esteem can be measured using both explicit and implicit measures, and both approaches find that most people tend to view themselves positively.
 One common explicit self-report measure of self-esteem is the Rosenberg Self-Esteem Scale (Figure 3.8).
 Higher scores on the scale indicate higher self-esteem.